Wilawan-Y/CAFS-Classifier/README.md

 If you add words to this dictionary or correct words in your version of this dictionary, we would appreciate it if you could send these additions and corrections to us (wilawan_y@cmu.ac.th) for consideration in a subsequent version.
 All submissions will be reviewed and approved by the current maintainer.

 # Getting started
+## install package with pip
 ```python
 pip install  git+https://github.com/Wilawan-Y/EconomicFinancial-NE-Extractor.git
 ```
+## dowload and unzipped file
+- download the whole code in a zip file
+- Extract or unzipped file into a convenient location on your computer and start working on it.

 # Usage:
 ```python